dprgarner/battlebot-server/readme.md

 `
 ```

-The drones and the board are returned separately in the state object.
 When sending orders to the server, the order is expected to be a JSON object with a single key `orders` containing the names of the drones as keys and a string specifying the direction to move.
 The six possible strings specifying direction are `UL`, `UR`, `R`, `DR`, `DL`, or `L`.
-(The drone will stay in place if no string is specified, or if the string is not recognised).
+(The drone will stay in place if no string is specified, or if the string order is not recognised).

-Drone moves are processed simultaneously at tick time - there is no advantage to submitting a turn before the opponent.
+Drone moves are processed simultaneously at tick time - there is no advantage in submitting a turn before the opponent.
 If any drones attempt to move into a wall or an opponent's safe zone, then the move is cancelled.
 If any two drones attempt to move into the same space, then the move is cancelled.
 It is still possible, however, for drones to move in a line, or even a circle, if all drone moves in the procession are unblocked.

-An example update sent from the server:
+The following is an example update sent from the server at the start of a game:
 ```javascript
 {
   "result": null,